 - 1.1.
-In keeping with Comcare's current practice and with accounting and actuarial standards, Comcare's claims liabilities should be: - > established based on independent actuarial advice, - > inclusive of claims management costs, and - > discounted to allow for the time value of money using Commonwealth Government bond yields matched to the duration of the liabilities. - 1.2.
+In keeping with Comcare's current practice and with accounting and actuarial standards, Comcare's claims liabilities should be: - > established based on independent actuarial advice, - > inclusive of claims management costs - > discounted to allow for the time value of money using Commonwealth Government bond yields matched to the duration of the liabilities. - 1.2.
 For the purposes of determining the funding ratio, claims liabilities should be set at a level which provides for an intended 75 per cent probability of sufficiency.
-This basis: - > recognises the inherent uncertainty in placing a value on long-tail workers compensation liabilities, - > recognises that Comcare's access to financial support from the CRF is limited (refer to 3.1 below), - > is consistent with the minimum standard for the valuation of insurance liabilities for insurers authorised under the Insurance Act 1973 as prescribed in APRA's prudential standard GPS310, and - > is consistent with the practice of most other Australasian government insurers and compensation authorities.
+This basis: - > recognises the inherent uncertainty in placing a value on long-tail workers compensation liabilities - > recognises that Comcare's access to financial support from the CRF is limited (refer to 3.1) - > is consistent with the minimum standard for the valuation of insurance liabilities for insurers authorised under the Insurance Act 1973 as prescribed in APRA's prudential standard GPS320 - > is consistent with the practice of most other Australasian government insurers and compensation authorities.

 1.3.
-Comcare's accounting policy for recognising claims liabilities in the annual financial statements has varied in the past.
-Current policy is to recognise the claims liability at a central estimate value, i.e. without a margin to achieve an intended 75 per cent probability of sufficiency.
-This means there is currently a difference between the accounting basis (net equity position reported on the balance sheet) and the prudential basis (the funding position measured by the funding ratio).
+Comcare's accounting policy for recognising claims liabilities varied between the 2011-12 and 2012-13 financial statements.
+In 2011-12 the claims liability was recorded in the financial statements on a central estimate basis.
+However a margin to achieve an intended 75 per cent probability of sufficiency was included in determining the funding ratio.
+Hence there was a difference between the accounting basis (net equity position reported on the balance sheet) and the prudential basis (the funding position measured by the funding ratio).
+For the 2012-13 financial statements the accounting policy changed to include the margin in the claims liability.
+This means that the the accounting basis and the prudential basis are consistent.